Finding the Best Places to Retire Since 2006!

 Retire in Boothbay, Maine?

-An old fishing village with a working class sensibility, Boothbay is very much a seasonal town.
-Vacationers descend during the summer and fall, mainly to soak up the New England ambiance and hike in the surrounding hills.
+A salty old fishing village with a working class sensibility, Boothbay is very much a seasonal town.
+Vacationers descend during the summer and fall, mainly to soak up the rich New England ambiance and hike in the surrounding hills.
 They also visit the small, touristy waterfront boardwalk that is peppered with nautical retailers, seafood restaurants, galleries and trinket shops.
-A rich history of sailing and yachting permeates every corner, and boats of various sizes and shapes bob in the water, ready to set sail for adventure.
-The air is salty, and foghorns bellow in the distance.
+A deeply ingrained history of sailing and yachting permeates every corner, and boats of various sizes bob in the water, ready to set sail for adventure.
 A botanic garden, an arts foundation, an 18 hole golf course, a community playhouse and a Thursday farmers' market all add to Boothbay's considerable charm.

-Neighborhoods are wooded and low density, with home styles that include farmhouse, Victorian, cottage, Cape Cod and ranch rambler.
+Neighborhoods are wooded and low density, with home styles such as farmhouse, Victorian, cottage, Cape Cod and ranch rambler.
 Some of the old cottages in Ocean Point, a longstanding waterfront neighborhood, have breathtaking ocean views.

 Climate: Summers are short with temperatures in the 60s and 70s.
 Winters are long with temperatures in the teens and 20s.
 On average, the area receives 44 inches of rain and 64 inches of snow each year.

 At Least One Hospital Accepts Medicare Patients?
 Yes